JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7961 days**.

-And here is a just a random fact -  **Buffalo wings, got their name because the spicy chicken wings originated in Buffalo, New York**.
+And here is a just a random fact -  **A Connecticut Toy maker, Herobuilders, sells action figures of President George W. Bush, Islamic militant Osama bin Laden, New York Mayor Rudolph Giuliani and British Prime Minister Tony Blair, which are all major figures tied to the September 11, 2001 WTC attacks**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)